eugbyte/sls-kotlin/README.md

 # aws-kotlin-jvm-gradle

 AWS Lambda with Kotlin, Java 11, and Gradle 6.0.
+Complete with Data Layer (DynamoDb), Service Layer, dependency injection and middleware

 ## build